 Greece is a small country with a population of 10.7 million people, but its international situation is quite complex.

 On its part, Greece has interests in the Eastern Mediterranean due to security and economic reasons (namely hydrocarbon exploitation, a relevant issue considering the country’s lack of energy resources) and in the Balkans, and in spite of the recent difficulties it remains an important investor in both areas.
-Greece also play a significant role in maritime trade, having one of the biggest merchant fleets in the world.
+Greece also plays a significant role in maritime trade, having one of the biggest merchant fleets in the world.

 As such, after the severe economic recession and the social troubles it experienced, the situation is improving.
 Much remains to be done before the situation comes back to pre-crisis level; but a rebound is possible, and the international context offers opportunities in this sense.
-However, Greece needs to carefully manage the situation to ensure a firm recovery and avoid a new stagnation or excessive dependence from foreign countries in financial and political terms.
+However, Greece needs to carefully manage the situation to ensure a firm recovery while avoiding a new stagnation or excessive dependence from foreign countries in financial and political terms.

 The Myth of Sacrifice: The Basis of the Greek National Identity